How to Support Year 11 QCE students as Parents?

 2. Vocational education and training (VET).
 These focus on practical skills and provide pathways for those seeking further education and training, and those seeking employment-specific skills.
 Examples include hospitality practices and business studies.

-Core requirements
+2. Core requirements

 • English is a compulsory subject.
 Students must pass this course to receive their QCE.

 • At least one mathematics subject is highly recommended, as it is a prerequisite for many university courses.
-There are three math subjects: General Mathematics, Mathematical Methods, and Specialist Mathematics.
-Students can take a maximum number of two math subjects.
+There are three math subjects:

 You should encourage your child to choose subjects they enjoy and excel in while accounting for their future aspirations.
 This is important as they will study these subjects for the next two years.

-How are assessments and exams structured?
+How are Assessments and Exams Structured?

 Assessment types include:

-• External assessments (EAs).
-These are exams and are completed during the external assessment period, which lasts for four weeks, beginning at the end of October.
-The timetable differs yearly and can be viewed on the QCAA website.
+• These are exams and are completed during the external assessment period, which lasts for four weeks, beginning at the end of October.

 It is important to note that IAs and EAs are for Year 12 students.
 In Year 11, students complete similarly formatted assessments and exams in preparation for their senior year.
 This is a preparatory year where results provide feedback and shape their Year 12 strategies.
 They will gain insight into what is required to satisfy the assessment criteria.

-How to support your child through Year 11 and 12
+How to support your Child through Year 11 and 12?

 As a parent, you play a pivotal role in creating a supportive environment for your child’s navigation of their senior years.
 Here are some practical tips: